felipesalmazodev/eventmanager-back/README.md

 - MongoDB
 - The Spring Boot application

-Make sure your `.env` file exists, then run:
+Make sure your `.env` file exists and you have changed the URLs of the databases from localhost to the name of the container (is commented on the `.env.example`), then run:

 ```bash
 docker compose --profile full up --build